-A man was airlifted after being injured in a rental truck accident in which the driver of a moving company was killed, leaving one to wonder who’s responsible.
+A man was airlifted after being injured in a rental truck accident in which the driver was killed — who’s responsible?

-Insurance for rental vehicles is a complex matter, and also varies depending on whether the vehicle is a car or a truck.
+Insurance for rental vehicles is a complex matter, and varies depending on whether the vehicle is a car or a truck.
 Most car insurance companies automatically cover rental cars, but do not cover trucks or other large vehicles.
-Likewise, many credit card companies also cover rental cars if the purchase is made with the credit card, but again, large vehicles such as trucks are not included.
-If a person rents a truck, they will likely have to buy supplemental rental vehicle insurance.
+It is the same for credit card companies that also cover rental car purchases made with their card.
+Truck renters must purchase supplemental rental vehicle insurance if they want coverage.

 If you are seriously injured in an accident, and the driver dies, who pays for damages?

-In a typical passenger accident, the passenger can file a third party claim against the insurance coverage of the driver responsible for the accident, whether that be the driver of the car they were in, or the driver of the other car.
-Passengers are protected from liability in car accidents, because legally there is no way that a passenger can be considered at fault, but it can still be difficult sometimes to recover damages.
+In a typical passenger accident, the passenger can file a third party claim against the insurance company of the driver responsible for the accident, whether that is the driver of the car they were in, or the driver of the other car.
+Passengers are protected from liability in car accidents, but it can still be difficult sometimes to recover damages.

 With a rental vehicle accident, the situation is much the same.
 The injured passenger can typically file a claim against the rental vehicle driver’s insurance, and seek to recover damages up to the limits of that policy.